You’ve probably noticed that green is everywhere these days – in the news, politics, fashion, technology, and now, even your dental practice!

 Tinting reduces the UV rays and heat during the summer which in turn reduces the cooling requirements.
 In the winter, the film reflect the internal heat back into the building again reducing energy required to heat the building.
 Furthermore, UV can damage furniture and flooring materials, so blocking it prolongs the life space of said materials, thus keeping them out of the landfills, etc.

 The use of wood cabinets, doors and trim reduce the environmental impact because the are produced from renewable resources.

 The development of digital radiography has impacted dentistry in many ways.
-Digital images provide instant viewing capability; facilitate patient treatment procedures; increase diagnostic proficiency; and streamline storage, transfer, and retrieval of data.
-One of the greatest benefits of digital systems is the reduction in radiation exposure to the patient by 75% to 90%.
+Digital images provide instant viewing capability; facilitate guest treatment procedures; increase diagnostic proficiency; and streamline storage, transfer, and retrieval of data.
+One of the greatest benefits of digital systems is the reduction in radiation exposure to the guest by 75% to 90%.
 By integrating digital radiography into our practice, the need for lead film as well as the noxious photochemical wastes needed to develop the film can be eliminated, thus reducing the the environmental impact.